afonsofvaz/ratio_estimator/README.md

 # ratio_estimator
-This repository contains the codes used in the experiments related to paper named “Quantification under prior probability shift: the ratio estimator and its extensions” by Afonso Fernandes Vaz, Rafael Izbicki and Rafael Bassi Stern.
-We performed three experiments looking for:
+This repository contains the codes used in the experiments related to paper named “Quantification under prior probability shift: the ratio estimator and its extensions” (https://arxiv.org/abs/1807.03929) by Afonso Fernandes Vaz, Rafael Izbicki and Rafael Bassi Stern.
+We performed three experiments, aiming at:

-1. Comparate different quantification methods under prior shift scenario;
+1. Comparing different quantification methods under prior shift scenario;
-2. Evaluate perfomance of our goodness-of-fit test;
+2. Evaluating perfomance of our goodness-of-fit test;
-3. Comparate the ratio regression estimator against classify and count approach.
+3. Comparing the ratio regression estimator against the classify and count approach.

-We organize each experiment in a own folder of the repository and discussed them bellow.
+We organize each experiment in their own folder of the repository as discussed bellow.

 ###  Ratio estimator (ratio)
 Systematically, the experiment